 Have you tried Jasmine Dragon Pearls?
 Tell us what you think!

-On the Finer Side Of Dragons - by Shanti Tea
+On the Finer Side Of Dragons - by Richard Isaac

 Start by boiling some water, filling a mug with a few pearls of our Jasmine Dragon green tea, and pouring the hot water over them.
 Watch as they unfurl with grace, and imagine, for just a moment while the smells waft toward you, that a dragon appears when you least expect it.
 What would your reaction be?